DhirenChhapgar/WIPKB/README.md

 Amazon Marketplace Integration
 ==================================
-Using this integration user can import order details which are placed in Amazon Marketplace into Acumatica.
+Using this integration user can import orders placed on Amazon Marketplace into Acumatica.
 Also, user can transfer order fulfillment details from Acumatica to Amazon Marketplace for FBM type of orders.
-With this approach, the sync will continuously runs between Acumatica and Amazon Marketplace for exchanging the data between two systems.

-* FBA integrations assume that all orders are placed on Amazon, and will be fulfilled by Amazon.
-* FBM orders will have sales originated on Amazon Marketplace, and merchant will fulfill the orders from their warehouse.
+Integration supports Fulfillment by Amazon (FBA) and Fulfillment by Merchant (FBM).

-This integration doesn’t include the return and refund of the orders.
+This integration doesn’t include any return and refund of the orders.

 ### Prerequisites
 * Acumatica 2018 R2 (18.204.0013+) or higher